AdobeDocs/experience-manager-cloud-service.en/help/operations/best-practices-for-querying-and-indexing.md

 ### Restrict the result size
 The retrieved size of the query result is an important factor in query performance.
 As the result is fetched in a lazy manner, there is a difference in just fetching the first 20 results compared to fetching 10'000 results, both in runtime and memory usage.

 This also means that the size of the result set can only be determined correctly, if all results are fetched.
 For this reason the fetched result set should always be limited, either by augmenting the query (see the [JCR Query cheatsheet](#jcr-query-cheatsheet) for details) or by limiting the reads of the results.
-Such a limit also prevents the query engine of hitting the **traversal limit** of 100'000 nodes, which leads to a stop of the query.
+Such a limit also prevents the query engine of hitting the **traversal limit** of 100'000 nodes, which leads to a forced stop of the query.

 See the section [Queries with large results](#queries-with-large-result-sets) below if a potentially large result set must be processed completly.

-## The Query Performance tool {#query-performance-tool}

-The Query Performance tool is designed to support implementing efficient queries.

-* It displays already executed queries with their relevant performance characteristics and the query plan
-* It allows to perform adhoc queries in various levels, e.g. just displaying the query plan up to executing the full query

-The query performance tool is reachable via the [Developer Console in Cloud Manager](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/debugging/debugging-aem-as-a-cloud-service/developer-console.html#queries)

-TODO: Video goes here

 ## JCR Query Cheatsheet